emmericp/ixy/README.md

 # Compiling ixy and running the examples

 ### Caution
+**Your NIC has full DMA access to your memory.
+A misconfigured NIC will cause memory corruptions that might crash your server or even destroy your filesystem**.
+Do not run this on any systems that have anything remotely important on them, especially if you want to modify the driver.
+Our version is also not necessarily safe and might be buggy.
+You have been warned.

-**Running ixy will unbind the driver of the given PCIe device without checking if it is in use**.
-This means the NIC will disappear from the system.
+**Running ixy will unbind the driver of the given PCIe device without checking if it is in use.** This means the NIC will disappear from the system.
 Do not run this on NICs that you need.

 1. Install the following dependencies
 	* gcc >= 4.8